Li L6: First generation (2024)

-The seats are upholstered in Nappa leather, and all have heating and ventilation functions, and the front row has a massaging function.
+The seats are upholstered in Nappa leather with heating and ventilation functions, and the front row has a massaging function.
 The vehicle also has a tri-zone HVAC system controlled through the infotainment display, a standard 19-speaker sound system, double-glazed windows, and a panoramic sunroof.
-An 8.8 litre refrigerator capable of cooling and heating up between -7-50 C is optional.
+An 8.8 litre refrigerator capable of cooling and heating between -7-50 C is optional.
 The L6 has 491 litre of cargo space, or 1923 litre with the power-folding rear seats down.

-The L6 comes standard with an ADAS system called AD Pro, which has a sensor suite consisting of a mmWave radar, 10 cameras, and 12 ultrasonic sensors and is powered by a Horizon Robotics Journey 5 SoC capable of 128 TOPS of computing power.
-Higher trims get the AD Max system, which adds a roof-mounted 128-line Hesai LiDAR and an overall higher resolution 11-camera array to the sensor suite, and is powered by two Nvidia Orin X SoCs capable of a combined 508 TOPS.
-It is capable of supervised autonomous driving in both highway and initially limited urban scenarios, which was later expanded to nationwide coverage in an over-the-air update.
+The L6 came standard with an ADAS system called AD Pro, with a sensor suite consisting of a mmWave radar, 10 cameras, and 12 ultrasonic sensors, powered by a Horizon Robotics Journey 5 SoC capable of 128 TOPS.
+Higher trims received the AD Max system, adding a roof-mounted 128-line Hesai LiDAR and a higher-resolution 11-camera array, powered by two NVIDIA Orin X SoCs with a combined 508 TOPS.
+It was capable of supervised autonomous driving on highways and, initially, limited urban scenarios, later expanded to nationwide coverage via an over-the-air update.

+Powertrain output was 402 hp and 529 Nm of torque, from a 130 kW front motor and a 170 kW rear motor, supplied by a 36.8 kWh CATL LFP battery pack, making it the first Li Auto vehicle to use LFP chemistry.
+The 1.5-litre all-aluminium turbocharged range-extender engine produced 152 hp, with a claimed peak thermal efficiency of 40.5%.
+CLTC range was rated at 212 km on battery power alone and 1390 km combined with the range extender and a 60 litre fuel tank.
+Charging from 20–80% took 20 minutes on DC fast charging.
+Acceleration from 0–100 km/h took 5.4 seconds, with a top speed of 180 km/h.

 2025 update

-Li Auto revealed the 2025 update for the L6 at Auto Shanghai 2025.
-The biggest change is to the ADAS system configurations, with all models now equipped with a new ATL LiDAR unit that is 60% smaller for lower drag and consumes 55% less power than the previous model.
-The Pro model was upgraded to use a Horizon Robotics Journey 6M SoC capable of 128 TOPS and now has full capabilities, while the Max model now uses a single Nvidia Thor-U chip capable of 700 TOPS.
-Both are capable of running Li Auto's latest MindVLA ADAS software architecture.
-Li Auto says that the new system's auto emergency braking feature is capable of successfully braking for stopped traffic in unlit nighttime conditions at speeds up to 120. km/h, and the auto emergency steering function can successfully avoid a child walking onto the road at speeds up to 130. km/h.
+Li Auto revealed a 2025 update for the L6 at Auto Shanghai 2025.
+The biggest change was to the ADAS configuration: all models were equipped with a new ATL LiDAR unit, 60% smaller and consuming 55% less power than the previous unit.
+The Pro trim was upgraded to a Horizon Robotics Journey 6M SoC (128 TOPS) with full capabilities, while the Max trim moved to a single NVIDIA Thor-U chip (700 TOPS).
+Both ran Li Auto's MindVLA ADAS software architecture.
+Li Auto said the updated system's automatic emergency braking could stop for stationary traffic in unlit nighttime conditions at up to 120 km/h, and its automatic emergency steering could avoid a child entering the road at up to 130 km/h.

-The exterior features a new Celadon Green special edition paint option, and there is a total of four new 20- and 21-inch wheel options.
-The interior gets a new two-tone dark brown and black upholstery color option.
+The exterior gained a new Celadon Green special-edition paint option and four new 20- and 21-inch wheel designs.
+The interior received a new two-tone dark brown and black upholstery option.